-In 2015 and 2018, the Group acquired an aggregate of 1,547,729 ordinary shares or 29.10% interest in MatchMe, an international game development company based in Singapore, for a total consideration amounting to P63.58 million.
+In 2015 and 2018, the Group acquired an aggregate of 1,547,729 ordinary shares or 29.10% interest in MatchMe, an international game development company based in Singapore, for a total consideration amounting to ₱63.58 million.

 MatchMe incurred recurring losses for the past four years and attained capital deficiency position as of December 31, 2019.
 In 2019, MatchMe became dormant.
 On these bases, the Group recognized full impairment loss on its investment in MatchMe amounting to ₱38.66 million in 2019.
-MatchMe did not have operations in 2020.